 The IUD/IUS (‘The Coil’)

 There are 2 types of contraceptive intra-uterine devices, one is made of copper and the other is made from plastic impregnated with a synthetic form of the hormone progesterone (the ‘Mirena Coil’).
-If you are considering either of these as a form of contraception, please make an initial appointment with Jo Chambers (Nurse Practitioner) or a GP to discuss.
+If you are considering either of these as a form of contraception, please make an initial appointment with our Nurse Practitioner or a GP to discuss.

 The doctor will take swabs to exclude any genital tract infections before fitting the contraceptive device.
 We also need to be certain there is no risk of you already being pregnant before we can fit the device.
 This means you that need to either already be using a reliable method of contraception or have abstained from any sexual intercourse for the previous 3 weeks and have had a negative pregnancy test.